 Renee Batulanon was born and raised in Bohol, Philippines before his family moved to the United States when he was 9 years old.
 He completed his undergraduate studies with a bachelor’s degree in Exercise Science (Kinesiology) from UTSA and graduated as a Physical Therapy Assistant from Coleman College of Health Sciences.

 Renee is a Certified Myokinesthetic Practitioner with over 9 years of experience treating patients who suffer from Ehlers Danlos Syndrome, Dysautonomia, chronic pain & fatigue, and recurrent illnesses.
 Additionally, he has over a decade of experience in strength & conditioning as well as return-to-sports rehab.
 He has worked with professional athletes, Olympians, and many other high-performance competitors nationwide.
 Renee’s numerous specializations also include active release, functional movement screenings for injury prevention, McConnel/K-taping, and myofascial trigger point release.

 Exercise and fitness has always been a big part of Renee’s lifestyle.
 When he is not helping the PARR PT community live healthier and happier lives, he enjoys traveling the world, winter sports, the beach and anything outdoors.
-He loves spending time with family and friends in his home country of the Philippines whenever possible.
+Lastly, he loves spending time with family and friends in his home country of the Philippines whenever possible.

 Shelby Foti, PT, DPT | Patient Care in South Austin, Texas

 Shelby was born and raised in Loreauville, Louisiana.
 Shelby graduated from Samford University with a Bachelors in Exercise Science.
 She went on to earn her Doctorate of Physical Therapy degree from the University of St. Augustine for Health Sciences in Austin, Texas.
 There, she completed her doctorate research on physical therapy implications for hypermobility type Ehler’s Danlos Syndrome.